Occupation of Western Armenia: Departure from Van

 July was the second month of self-government under the leadership of Manoukian.
 Then, the conflict turned against the Armenians.
-The Ottoman Army, under Pasha Kerim, launched a counterattack in the Lake Van area and defeated the Russians at the Battle of Malazgirt.
+The Ottoman Army, under Abdul Kerim Pasha, launched a counterattack in the Lake Van area on December 15, 1915 and defeated the Russians at the Battle of Malazgirt.

 The Russians retreated eastward.
 There were as many as 250,000 Armenians crowded into the city of Van.
 These people were the escapees from the deportations established by the Tehcir Law; included were also many who broke away from the deportation columns, as they passed the vicinity on their way to Mosul.
 Armenians from this region retreated to the Russian frontier.

 During the counterattack, Manoukian and Sampson Aroutiounian, president of the Armenian National Council of Tbilisi, helped refugees from the region to reach Echmiadzin.
 As a result of famine and fatigue, many refugees suffered from diseases, especially dysentery.
 On 29 December 1915, the Dragoman of the Vice-Consulate at Van, according to the Armenian Bishop of Erevan and other sources, was able to procure the Caucasus refugees from the region.